 And if that wasn’t enough, you get to satisfy your sweet-tooth with a big slice of decadent Tiramisu.
 Not too sweet and light and fluffy – but after all this food, we shared a slice and took a slice home for our daughter.
 And the best part, we were in and out in one hour.
 Now that’s food that’s fast, but it’s worlds away from fast food.

 In closing, I need to add a disclaimer.
 Yes, this is my second rave review about Dolcetto (almost exactly 1 year ago and thankfully they are still going strong today).
 But no, I am not receiving any form of compensation from this wonderful establishment (not even an extra generous dusting from that block of fresh and fine Parmigiano-Reggiano).
 But I do confess that I have somewhat of a vested interest.
-It’s the best restaurant in my neighbourhood and one of my favorites in London and I want to ensure it stays there for many years to come!
+It’s the best restaurant in my neighbourhood and one of my favorites in London, Ontario and I want to ensure it stays there for many years to come!
 So do yourself a favour, check out Dolcetto for lunch.
 You’ll be glad you did!